-- When measuring the millivolt output of the accessory, press the Custom Units softkey. - 2.
-Enter the name of the custom units (up to four characters), for example PH (for pH), using the alphanumeric entry window, then press ENTER. - Press the ÷10 or ×10 softkey as many times as you need to select the proper scaling, then press ENTER.
+- 4. Enter the 0% and 100% scale points for the output of your transfer function. - Enter the name of the custom units (up to four characters), for example PH (for pH), using the alphanumeric entry window, then press ENTER.

-While Custom Units are active, the \wedge symbol shows on the display to the right of the custom unit.
+While Custom Units are active, the A symbol shows on the display to the right of the custom unit.
 Once you have programmed the custom measurement unit, the custom unit is available for calibration procedures in split-screen MEASURE/SOURCE mode.
 To cancel Custom Units, press the Custom Units softkey again.